George Wilson (safety): Buffalo Bills

-Wilson was signed by the Buffalo Bills to their practice squad on October 18, 2004, and played his first regular season game on September 11, 2005 against the Houston Texans.
+Wilson was signed by the Buffalo Bills to their practice squad on October 18, 2004, and played his first regular season game on September 11, 2005, against the Houston Texans.
 Up to the 2007 season, he had played in only three games in his NFL career and never recorded a reception.
-For the 2007 season, Wilson made the transition to strong safety, a position at which he had never played in an organized game.
+For the 2007 season, Wilson made the transition to strong safety, a position in which he had never played in an organized game.

-On October 8, 2007 on Monday Night Football, he intercepted Tony Romo and returned it for a touchdown in his first NFL start.
-His 2007-2008 season ended with a rib injury on December 10, 2007 in a game against the Miami Dolphins in which he returned a fumble for a touchdown.
+On October 8, 2007, on Monday Night Football, he intercepted Tony Romo and returned it for a touchdown in his first NFL start.
+His 2007–2008 season ended with a rib injury on December 10, 2007, in a game against the Miami Dolphins in which he returned a fumble for a touchdown.

 In the 2008 season, Wilson played in all 16 games for the first time in his career.
 He shared a sack of New England Patriots Matt Cassel with Marcus Stroud at New England on November 9, 2008.
 The play marked his first career participation in a sack.
 He also recovered the fumble forced by Stroud on the same play, marking his second career fumble recovery.
 Wilson had a season-high four tackles, including one for a loss of five yards, a sack, and recovered a fumble at KC.
-He finished third on team with 15 special teams tackles.
+He finished third on the team with 15 special teams tackles.
 He was voted special teams captain prior to the season, and has been voted consecutively as team captain for seasons since.

 Wilson is the first Buffalo Bills defensive back to post consecutive multi-sack seasons since Lawyer Milloy (2003–04) and only the second Bills defensive back to accomplish this feat.

 On February 11, 2013, Wilson was released from the Bills, along with linebacker Nick Barnett.